This homemade Horchata recipe is so easy to prepare, made with rice, milk, vanilla, cinnamon, and water. It’s my take on the popular favorite.

 - Grilled Chicken Street Tacos

-- To a blender, add rice, 2 cups of water, and 2 cinnamon sticks.
+- To a blender, add rice, 2 cups of hot water, and 2 Mexican cinnamon sticks.

-- Blend about for 2 minutes or until the rice and cinnamon sticks are roughly ground.
+- Blend until the rice and cinnamon sticks are roughly ground.
 Add the remaining water and blend again.

-- Pour contents into a pitcher or container with a fitted lid and place on your countertop overnight (or for at least 8 hours).
+- Pour contents into a pitcher or container with a fitted lid and refrigerate overnight or for at least 8 hours.

-- Pour the rice mixture into a fine mesh strainer, into a pitcher.
+- Pour the rice mixture through a fine mesh strainer or cheesecloth, into a pitcher.
 Discard the rice.

 - Stir in the milk, vanilla, cinnamon, and sugar (to your preference).
 Chill until ready to serve.
 Stir well before serving and serve over ice.